Lion-LiHaoyi/Epirus/English.md

 [中文](https://github.com/Lion-LiHaoyi/Epirus/blob/master/README.md)

 Note:
 English documents are translated using Google/Baidu/Youdao Translator and manually checked, keeping in sync with every stable version update of Chinese documents.
-Although it has been polished as much as possible, there is no guarantee that the meaning is exactly the same as the original document.
+Although it has been polished as much as possible, there is no guarantee that the meaning is the same as the original document.
 If you can read Chinese, it is recommended to read Chinese documents.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->